 The different types of bows each have their advantages and disadvantages.
-What is best depends on your experience level and the type of sport hunting or archery.
+What is best depends on your experience level and the type of activity, such as hunting or archery.

-Before we tackle the question of which is better, recurve bow vs compound bow, we should distinguish exactly how a recurve bow relates to a traditional bow.
-A recurve bow is a type of traditional bow.
+Before we tackle the question of which is better (recurve bow or compound bow), we should distinguish exactly how a recurve bow is a type of traditional bow.

-Long bow: The long bow is differentiated from the recurve bow mainly by its shape.
-It has a straight grip and the most commonly thought of half-moon shape.
-The recurve bow looks like the number three.
-While it has a greater depth than the recurve bow, but thinner in width.
+Longbow: The longbow is differentiated from the recurve bow mainly by its shape.
+It has a straight grip and is most commonly known for its half-moon shape.
+While it has a greater depth than the recurve bow, it is thinner in width.
 Proper form is critical for using the longbow.
 The thicker depth makes it harder to shoot a straight arrow.

-Recurve bows: Recurve bows shoot faster and more powerfully than a long bow because of the number-three shape.
+Recurve bows: Recurve bows shoot faster and more powerfully than a longbow because of the number-three shape.
 At the tips, the bow curves out toward the target.
-The draw length on a recurve bow is more important than on a longbow.
-A traditional bow’s bowstring can be drawn back as far as you are able.
-A recurve bow has a set drawback length.
-(This can be adjusted with bow maintenance tools.
+The draw length on a recurve bow is more important than on a longbow because recurve bows have a set drawback length.
+(This can be adjusted with bow maintenance tools.)

-Advantages of a recurve bow: A recurve bow is as close to survivalist, self-reliant hunting bow you can get without entirely abandoning technology.
-These are relatives of the earliest bow hunting, dating back thousands of years.
-Mastering a traditional bow takes a great deal more practice, technique and right-down artfulness than mechanized, compound bows.
-However, they tend to be lighter and easier to carry.
-That can be a serious advantage on a hunt.
+Advantages of a recurve bow: A recurve bow is as close to a survivalist, self-reliant hunting bow you can get without entirely abandoning technology.
+They are relatives of the earliest bow hunting, dating back thousands of years.
+Mastering a traditional bow takes a great deal more practice, technique, and down-right artfulness than mechanized, compound bows.
+They also tend to be lighter and easier to carry, making them a serious advantage on a hunt.

 Disadvantages of a recurve bow: Like all traditional bows, a recurve bow does not have the mechanisms (wheels and pullies) that compound bows or crossbows have.
 They rely entirely on your strength.
 Despite the lighter weight, they require more force to draw.
-So, having great upper body strength is more important on a recurve bow and a compound bow.
-The recurve bow will also require you to be closer to your target, which involves technique and talent that are honed by experience.
-Mastery over years also has the drawback of taking a lot of years and time to pick up.
+The recurve bow also requires you to be closer to your target, which involves technique and talent that can only be gained by experience.

 Here are the basic advantages and disadvantages of a recurve bow: